-There is no one magic solution for reducing the population of community cats so addressing the issue through multiple avenues is the key:
+There is no one magic solution for reducing the population of community cats, so addressing the issue through multiple avenues is key:

 One increasingly popular option is to spay/neuter and vaccinate healthy, feral cats and then return them to the location where they were found.
-These programs are sometimes known as “trap-neuter-return” (TNR) programs.
+These programs are sometimes known as Trap Neuter Vaccinate Return (TNVR) programs.
 The fact that a cat is in good condition is considered evidence that it has a source of food and shelter – essentially it already has a “home” in the community and is likely to continue to do well if it is returned to that home.
-The community cat program differs because it deals with friendly cats as well as ferals, thus affecting a much larger portion of the cat population.
+The community cat program differs because it deals with friendly as well as feral cats, thus affecting a much larger portion of the cat population.
 If they are outside, they are breeding and that is what we are trying to eliminate.

 Yes!
 Community Cat Diversion is in place and thriving all throughout the country, including communities in Tennessee and the Southeast.
 It is actually considered best practice in animal shelters and is supported by organizations including the ASPCA, The Petco Foundation, Best Friends Animal Society, PetSmart Charities, Humane Society of the United States, Maddie’s Fund, the Association of Shelter Veterinarians, Million Cat Challenge and Target Zero.

 Community cats overwhelm shelters and cause overcrowding, illness and stress.
-While many good Samaritans turn in cats with the intention of reuniting it with an owner, cats are actually upwards of 65% more likely to go home on their own than be reunited in a shelter.
-In fact, in 2019 <3% of stray cats were reunited with owners at Young-Williams.
+While many good Samaritans turn in cats with the intention of a reunion with the owner, cats actually are upwards of 65% more likely to go home on their own than be reunited in a shelter.
+In fact, in 2019 less than 3% of stray cats were reunited with owners at Young-Williams Animal Center.
 The national average of cats reunited with their owners through a shelter is approximately 4%.

 By removing cats from their territory where there are resources attracting them and helping them thrive, we simply open up that territory for new, unfixed cats to come in and repopulate.
 This is referred to as the “vacuum effect.”
 The only other way to address the issue besides TNVR is mass extermination, which is unattainable from a budget and resource perspective and would likely not be received well by the community.
 We also know more than 81% of community members do not support the trap and euthanasia of cats.